kofiobuomagyare/booking_flutter/README.md

 # Tech Stack
 Frontend: Flutter for building a responsive and cross-platform user interface.
 Backend: Spring Boot for robust and scalable server-side logic.
-Database: PostgreSQL for efficient data storage and management.
+Database: MySQL for efficient data storage and management.

 # Dependencies:
 Spring JPA for seamless database interactions.